+A business model that can be used to help solve social problems is social franchising, which involves the application of business-format franchising (commercial franchising) to achieve social benefits.
 Many organisations operate with a mission statement that matches their goals and ideals.
 Some firms seek to increase their financial success and profit, while others demonstrate benevolence to the world by serving as non-profit organisations.

 However, there are merely a few that choose to combine the two factors in order to create a company that not only achieves financial success but also adds value to the world.
-One alternative for scaling up social impact fostering growth beyond the confines of the organization is social franchise (Lyon and Fernandez, 2012).
-The business model that can be used to help solve social problems is social franchise, which involves the application of business-format franchise (commercial franchise) to achieve social benefits.
 Consequently, there is limited knowledge about social franchising within the ecosystem of social enterprises.
 Despite the increasing popularity of social franchising to scale up and replicate a given business model, there has been little research on this topic.
-The aim of the paper is to deepen the knowledge of social franchising and examine successful franchisors case studies to examine how to use the established franchise method of doing business, translating and transforming it into a social attitude.
-This paper seeks to examine the strategies social enterprises can use to scale up their impact.
-A traditional view has been for growth to occur through expanding knowledge of social franchise model of doing business.
+The aim of the paper is to deepen the knowledge of social franchising and examine successful franchisors case studies to see how to use the established method of doing business, translating and transforming it into a social attitude.